mortie23/mysql-nfl-data/README.md

-# mysql-nfl-data
+# MySQL NFL Data

-Scripts and data for basic NFL dataset for building demo reporting products
+Scripts and data for basic NFL dataset for building demo reporting products.